Vladan Dinić: Journalist

 His journalistic career started in 1968 when he wrote on chess tournaments in south-east Serbia for the leading national daily "Politika".
 In 1971, Dinić began working as a correspondent for the "Večernje novosti", the biggest daily newspaper in SFR Yugoslavia.
 First articles Dinić wrote were about chess tournaments, both from Yugoslavia and abroad.
 At the same time Dinić started reporting on social and political issues in Yugoslavia and Serbia.
 In 1975 Dinić moved to Ćuprija in Central Serbia, where he worked as a correspondent from the region.
 In 1986 he moved to Belgrade.

 Dinić was the first journalist to do an interview with Jovanka Broz after the death of Josip Broz Tito.
 After 13 years of silence since Tito's death, Jovanka Broz spoke out for the first time in public in a series of interviews to Vladan Dinić.
 The interviews were published in "Večernje novosti" in 1993.
 Unpublished parts of the interviews were later published by Dinić in "Svedok" and in his book on Jovanka.

 In the early 1990s Dinić frequently reported for "Večernje novosti" on the breakup of Yugoslavia, from Slovenia, Croatia and Bosnia and Herzegovina.

 Editor

 He was the editor-in-chief of "Novosti plus" before becoming one of the editors of the first independent weekly in Serbia - "Nedeljni Telegraf".

 In May 1995 Vladan Dinić started his own weekly "Svedok" which gained high popularity reporting on the Balkan criminal underground and on the links between crime and politics.
-Dinić still owns and runs "Svedok" and is notable for saying that he is "the only journalist in Serbia who can say who is the owner of the newspaper he works for".
+Dinić ran "Svedok" until 2020 and once remarked that he is "the only journalist in Serbia who can say who owns the newspaper he works for"—a pointed reference to the shadow ownership of many Serbian media outlets.